From its establishment in 1947 to today, the Roper Center has played a key role in the development of the field of public opinion research.

 The machine was key.
 Without it, the 250,000 interviews Elmo Roper had conducted for Fortune magazine and for private industry and given to Williams College were simply stacks of punchcards in heavy boxes.
 The cutting-edge technology, which had been used by the military in the war to manage personnel information, allowed the cards to speak.

 Few universities possessed such a device, but then again, Williams was the first to have the type of raw data this technology was meant to decipher.
 Elmo Roper, former jewelry salesman turned market researcher and public opinion pioneer, first gave Williams College materials from his collection shortly after WWII.
-He chose the school as a repository because one of his sons, who was killed in the war, had been a student there.
+He chose the school as a repository because one of his sons had been a student there.

 Roper believed that the polls he conducted for Fortune magazine and other clients might form a useful resource for historians of the future.
 With donations of both his data and his cash, Roper intended to create an archive to lay the foundation for the newly developing field of polling research.
 At the time, Roper was an innovator, but others soon followed suit.
 The Gallup Poll archived its materials at Princeton, the Minnesota Poll at the University of Minnesota.